-Classification of ships The information on the identified vessels that can be found Encyclopedia is more detailed than what is meaningful in the context of the risk analysis.
-This broad classification is reduced to 24 different types as shown in
+Classification of ships

+The information on the identified vessels that can be found in the World Shipping Encyclopedia ismore detailed than what is meaningful in the context of the risk analysis.
+This broad classification isreducedto24differenttypesasshownin

 Table 3-1.
 Type 25 "unknown" is not used in the final traffic model, but is used in order to classify the remaining group that cannot be indentified during the model establishment.